MicrosoftDocs/data-api-builder-docs/data-api-builder/breaking-changes.md

 A *non-breaking* change is a change that you can adapt to at your own discretion and pace without disruption.
 In most cases, we will communicate non-breaking changes after they are already made.
 Ensure that your application is designed to be able to handle the following types of non-breaking changes without prior notice:

 > [!WARNING]
 > Changes you make to your database may result in a newly generated representation of your database in the REST and GraphQL endpoints.
-Databases changes are not considered breaking changes in Data API builder.
+Database changes are not considered breaking changes in Data API builder.

 The follow changes are considered non-breaking changes to the Data API builder engine: